curiouslearning/RaspberryPi-Server/readme.txt

 |                         TECHNICAL   NOTES                                   |
 +-----------------------------------------------------------------------------+

+- Build script must be run from inside the build directory

+- usb_id file in file_mover directory must be on usb inserted into raspberry pi if you want files to be moved to that usb

+- Directories used by tests must be empty when tests are run

 - Run .sh scripts with ./ if in directory or path to script NOT with sh

 - Use python3 to run python scripts.
 Everything should be backwards compatable, but the scripts have only been tested using python3

+- Syntax for passing array to function 		array[@] Syntax for getting array param		param=("{!1}") # replace 1 with param number